Fake Job Postings and False Hiring Processes: What you should watch out for

 Depending on the role, we typically like to have 2-4 interviews with candidates and at least one in-person or video interview before making the decision to hire.

 Frequently, perpetrators of recruitment fraud will conduct the entire hiring process over email, and will often ask candidates to complete bogus recruitment documentation, such as application forms, terms and conditions of employment or visa forms.
-In these cases, the Cigna or Express Scripts name and logo may fraudulently be featured on the documentation.
+In these cases, the Cigna, Express Scripts, or Evernorth name and logo may fraudulently be featured on the documentation.
 We’ve also found that recruitment scams can take place over text messaging.
 Perpetrators frequently use local presence dialing technology to mask their phone number, and have it appear as though it’s coming from somewhere in the United States, when it is not.

-We would never ask you to submit your personal information without you applying on our careersite first.
+We will never ask you to submit your personal information without having you apply on our career site first.

-We would never ask you to contact third-parties to complete your application or to be considered for a job.
+We will never ask you to contact third-parties to complete your application or to be considered for a job.

 In some instances of recruitment fraud, candidates may be requested to contact other companies/individuals such as lawyers, bank officials, travel agencies, courier companies, visa/immigration processing agencies, etc.

-We do not use Google Hangouts, WhatsApp, Trillian, or other third-party messaging platforms to conduct interviews.
+We do not use Google Hangouts, WhatsApp, Trillian, Telegram or other third-party messaging platforms to conduct interviews.

 The typical interview process usually starts with a conversation on the phone with one of our recruiters.